Certificate in Gender Studies

 About

-Fort Hays State University offers an interdisciplinary Certificate in Gender Studies, a 12-credit certificate that provides students with a comprehensive understanding of women’s societal roles throughout history.
+The Certificate in Gender Studies at FHSU is a 12-credit certificate that provides students with a comprehensive understanding of women’s roles in society throughout history.

 The certificate explores women’s studies and gender theory through coursework in various disciplines, including history, literature, sociology, psychology, political science, and more.
 Students gain critical thinking skills while examining feminist approaches to social justice, human rights, and contemporary issues.